HOW TO CHOOSE A PUMP

 The greater the flow, the faster the water will be moved.
 Flow = Litres per hour or L/H

-The max lift refers to the height that the pump can elevate and collect the water from.
+The max lift refers to the vertical height that the pump can elevate from the water source to the destination point.

 The greater the pump head the higher you can pump the water.